mbouzas/owtChallenge/README.md

 ## Notes

-- Lombok is used for model boilerplate.
+- Lombok is used to reduce boilerplate code in Java models and other classes.
-- JWT secret and user details are for demo only.